 Asociación Femenina para el Desarrollo de Sacatepéquez

-Adriana Guzman, an anti-patriarchal community feminist from Bolivia, goes further and refers to patriarchy as “the system of all oppressions, all discriminations and all violence that humanity and nature historically built on women’s bodies, therefore, it considers that all oppressions, such as the exploitation generated by capitalism, are learned directly in women’s bodies”.
+Adriana Guzman, an anti-patriarchal community feminist from Bolivia, goes further and refers to patriarchy as “the system of all oppressions, all discriminations and all violence that humanity and nature historically built on women’s bodies”, therefore she considers that all oppressions, such as the exploitation generated by capitalism, are learned directly in women’s bodies.

 The relationship of violence and harm against feminized bodies and the environment comes from the same systemic mechanisms.
-So, we can say that achieving gender equity means ending the patriarchal capitalist system, which is deduced to a complete deconstruction of social schemes under a scheme of domination.
-It also means the inclusion of a diversity of ideas and worldviews with which we could build a better reality for society.
+Therefore, we can state that achieving gender equity means ending the patriarchal capitalist system, which means we need a complete deconstruction of social schemes under a scheme of domination.
+It also means that we should have inclusion of a diversity of ideas and worldviews with which we could build a better reality for society.

-However, currently, the same factors, actors and systems that have caused the climate crisis are the ones that pretend to look for solutions, while other voices and ideas are ignored, which creates a lack of representativity and stops the development of holistic, integral and effective solutions.
-Similarly, it is not possible to reach comprehensive goals and solutions to the climate crisis if we do not question our colonial past and the remnants of post-colonialism, as well as the methods of exploitation of territories.
-Thus, the ecological and feminist dimensions are essential to transform the conception and management of territories and, therefore, of planet Earth.
+It must be noted that, nowadays the same factors, actors and systems that caused the climate crisis are the ones that pretend to look for solutions.
+Other voices and ideas are ignored, which creates a lack of representativity and stops the development of holistic, integral and effective solutions.
+Similarly, it is not possible to reach comprehensive goals and solutions to the climate crisis if we do not address our colonial past and the remnants of post-colonialism, as well as the methods of exploitation of territories.
+Therefore, the ecological and feminist dimensions are essential to transform the conception and management of territories and of planet earth.

 Likewise, being aware that patriarchy exists and that it is a structural problem is only the first step in eradicating it.
-Marilyn Fyre argues that the power of domination exercised by men has been so long internalized in society that it is difficult to break it.
+Marilyn Fyre argues that the power of domination exercised by men has been internalized in society for so long that it will be difficult to break it.
 This system takes shape in everyday life; what may seem normal and correct does not always follow ethical principles.
-This can be seen in subtle attitudes, for example mansplaining to situations that threaten our lives (domestic violence and femicide.
+This can be seen in subtle attitudes like mansplaining to situations that threaten our lives such as domestic violence and femicide.
 For that reason, it is necessary to question our reality and try to reach awareness about the behaviour, rules and norms in our society.
 A feminist perspective should be included in the government agendas, discussed in the school and universities and must be recognized part of the climate change solutions.

 However, patriarchy still shapes our lives.
 We must not forget that women have to achieve several improvements to make the world more equal.
-Our current conditions are the result of the strength of feminist collectives and our ancestors.
-Those labeled as witches or madwomen were doctors, philosophers, leaders, and fighters for rights.
-They are women who, with the right conditions, have managed to change the social structure little by little.
-It is important to remember that women leaders exist and have been breaking through over the years in a system that is designed to favor men.
-Currently, we are fighting hard to end inequality and create a new society where the dominant and abusive relationships between the people and nature are broken.
+Our current conditions are the result of the strength of our feminist collectives and women ancestors who were labelled as witches or madwomen while being doctors, philosophers, leaders and fighters for rights.
+They were women who, with the right conditions, managed to change the social structure little by little.
+Moreover, women collectives and leaders are still fighting to break the system that was designed for favoured men.
+We are now looking to end inequality and create a new society where the dominant and abusive relationships between the people and nature are broken.
 There’s still too much to do, but we will be able to shape a new reality.